roberttwomey/nosc-toolkit/readme.md

 ### Shadow/MoCap Data in Unity

-Start the shadow software.
+Start the Shadow desktop app.
 Wear the shadow suit.
 Connect your laptop to the shadow WiFi network.
 You should see the shadow suit in the shadow software.

 With Unity, open the [unity/shadow-unity-test](unity/shadow-unity-test) project.